Maximize Your Chances to See the Northern Lights

 Welcome to the World of Aurora Borealis

-Hi, I’m Jari, or Jarcce like many people know me in social media.
+Hi, I'm Jari, or Jarcce like many people know me on social media.
 I invite you to join me on the adventure of a lifetime, to the land where the night sky comes alive and silence turns into a story.
-It's important to understand, it's never just about aurora.
-Even if you are hunting them seriously, there is always more than just the lights.
-People, campfire, the nature, good stories and the trip overall.
-I prefer to focus on whole thing, not just for the aurora.
-When they finally appear, you can enjoy much more and have a memory, you will never forget.
+It's important to understand that it is never just about aurora.
+Even if you are hunting them seriously, there is always more than just the lights: people, campfire, nature, good stories and the trip overall.
+I prefer to focus on the whole experience, not just the aurora.
+When they finally appear, you can enjoy much more and create a memory you will never forget.

 Over the past seven years, I've spent countless nights under the starry skies of Lapland, learning what it truly takes to witness the Northern Lights in all their glory.
 In this guide, I'll share my most valuable tips to help you maximize your chances of seeing the Aurora Borealis in Finland.